 This mode of interpreting (from the French chuchoter, to whisper) is used only for one or two participants.
 It is a form of simultaneous interpreting without a booth, in which the interpreter translates the speaker’s presentation in a quiet voice into the ear of listeners.
 The time lag (décalage) between the voice of the speaker and the voice of the interpreter is extremely short.

-For whispered interpreting, the number of interpreters needed for each language is: 1 for a maximum of 2 hours and 2 in all other cases.
+For whispered interpreting, the number of interpreters needed for each foreign language is: one for a maximum of 2 hours and two in all other cases.

 Whispered interpreting may be alternated with consecutive interpreting, when listeners wish to join the conversation.